Helping San Diego Protect its History

 Hearing Dates, Submittal Information and Appointments

-The 2017 Meeting Dates Memo lists all Historical Resources Board meeting dates and locations for the 2017 calendar year.
+The 2018 Meeting Dates Memo lists all Historical Resources Board and Subcommittee meeting dates and locations for the 2018 calendar year.

 To schedule a submittal appointment, or for additional information about the program and process, please contact: 619-235-5224 or [email protected]